jwestlake16/Presets/README.md

-# Presets
-Custom presets for use in a Java-based editing environment
+# Custom presets for use in a Java-based editing environment

 Install instructions: (note a few restarts will be required)